robweber/trash-panda/README.md

 The following attributes are useful, but not necessary, for any host definition:
 * id - defaults to a slugified version of the name (`my-web-server` in example), but can be set specifically using the id value
 * icon - a custom icon from [Material Design Icons](https://materialdesignicons.com/)
-* group - a way go group similar devices, these are different than types. _Example:_ firewall and switch types could be part of an Infrastructure group.
-All devices are Ungrouped by default.
 * info - any additional information on this device you want displayed on the Dashboard page.
 * management_page - the full URL to web management for this device, if it exists
 * interval - the check interval, if different than the global value